iKasu2k/nitrogen/README.md

 $ npm run start
 ```

-> :exclamation: If any errors occur, the scraper will stop sending requests, kill TOR Nodes an will wait for user Input.
-This is currently a bug and will be fixed in a future version.
+#### :exclamation: If any errors occur or a kill signal is received, the scraper will stop sending requests, kill TOR Nodes an will wait for user Input.

-To avoid any issues after a crash, you can run the following command to kill all TOR Nodes and delete the temporary files and folders created by the scraper.
-> ```sh
-> $ npm run kill
-> ```
-Working codes can be found inside the `/src/logs/codes.log` file.
-Full log is available in `/src/logs/full.log`
+Found codes can be found inside the `codes.log` file.

 ## License :zap: